spitbol/x64/docs/minimal.md

-Note that this implies that the value in *WA* is the length in bytes which is a multiple of *CFP$B* .
+Note that this implies that the value in WA is the length in bytes which is a multiple of CFP$B .

 The initial addresses in XR ,XL are word addresses.

 As indicated, the final XR ,XL values point past the new and old regions of memory respectively.

-The final value of *WA* is undefined.  *WA*,XL ,XR must be set up before obeying MVW
+The final value of WA is undefined.
+WA,XL ,XR must be set up before obeying MVW

 *   9.3  MWB